-As the birthplace of opera, Italy’s contribution to the world of music is undeniable.
-From Monteverdi to Puccini, the country has produced some of the greatest music composers in history.
-The very air seems to carry the melodies of Verdi and the harmonies of Vivaldi, infusing an unparalleled musical aura into the country’s culture.
+As the country where opera emerged in Florence at the end of the 16th century, Italy’s contribution to the world of music is undeniable.
+From Monteverdi to Puccini, Italy has produced some of the greatest composers in Western music history.
+The melodies of Verdi and the harmonies of Vivaldi continue to shape the country’s musical culture.

-This fascination with music and Italian culture is also felt in the country’s music schools, which are world-renowned for their top-notch programs and highly qualified faculty.
-But with so many great schools to choose from, how do you know which one is right for you?
-To help you make your choice, we highlight the five best music schools in Italy for international students in this article.
+This fascination with music and Italian culture is also felt in the country’s conservatories, many of which combine long histories with specialized training in performance, composition, music education, and related fields.
+With several strong schools to choose from, how do you know which one is right for you?
+To help you make your choice, we highlight four notable music schools in Italy for international students in this article.
 Keep reading!

 Top Music Schools in Italy